Barbara Core Manager

 Recommendations

-• Consider if the node will store significant application data locally
+- > 64 GB — appropriate when the node will store significant application data locally.

-Also ensure there is extra free space on the host partition for:
+Leave extra free space on the host partition for other host services and system updates.

 Select the IP range (CIDR) for the Barbara Core network: